AuthSpoofer/fivem-Spoofer/README.md

 - Reinstall Windows
 - Flash Bios (You'll need to Google this step because every motherboard is different)
-- Using Valorant Spoofer Again
+- Using fivem Spoofer Again
 - Reinstall Windows Again
 - Turn off the internet for 10 minutes and turn it on again. to reset the IP
-- Register Account Valorant + Download
+- Register Account fivem + Download
 - Enjoy !

 ## <a id="setup2"></a> 🗒 〢 Product